sroscoe2/CS222-Lab01/readme.md

 The *command line* may not be apparent as you are using an IDE.
 However, it is still available to you.
 Instead of clicking the "Play" button to run your program, click the link in the "Run and Debug" tabs to create a `launch.json` file.
 You will see a list of configurations in curly brackets.

-Add a comma to the last configuration line, then add a new line that says "args":"[NUMBERS]", where `[NUMBERS]` is replaced by a list of space-delimited numbers, such as "5 12 502 6723 34".
+*Add a comma to the last configuration line*, then add a new line that says "args":"[NUMBERS]", where `[NUMBERS]` is replaced by a list of space-delimited numbers, such as "5 12 502 6723 34".
 Save the JSON file, then click the play button to run your code.

+Example line:

+`"args":"5 12 502 6723 34"`

 ## 4. IDE Orientation